tlswg/tls13-spec/draft-ietf-tls-tls13.md

   feature which has been merged with Pre-Shared Keys in this version (see {{resumption-and-psk}}).
 A client which has a cached session ID set by a pre-TLS 1.3 server SHOULD set this field to that value.
-In compatibility mode (see {{middlebox}}) this field MUST be non-empty, so a client not offering a pre-TLS 1.3 session MUST generate a new 32-byte value.
-This value need not be random but SHOULD be unpredictable to avoid ossification.
+In compatibility mode (see {{intermediary}}), this field MUST be non-empty, so a client not offering a pre-TLS 1.3 session MUST generate a new 32-byte value.
+This value need not be a cryptographically-secure random value, but SHOULD be unpredictable to avoid intermediaries depending on a specific value (also known as ossification).
   Otherwise, it MUST be set as a zero length vector (i.e., a single zero byte length field).